-Maria Stella is an art historian and a licensed guide with a higher degree in Medieval and Modern Art History and a PhD in 19th and 20th c.
-European art from La Sapienza, University of Rome.
-She has worked for several years as an art teacher with children and teenagers and she is still involved in outreach projects tailored to the younger generation.
-Maria Stella is also very active on the contemporary art scene in Rome through her publications and as a curator of a number of international exhibitions in the city and abroad.
+Maria Stella is an art historian and a licensed guide with a Masters in Medieval and Modern Art History and a PhD in 19th and 20th century European art from the Sapienza University of Rome.
+She has worked for several years as an art teacher with children and teenagers and mis still involved in outreach projects tailored to the younger generation.
+Maria Stella is also very active on the contemporary art scene in Rome through her publications, and as a curator of a number of international exhibitions in the city and abroad.

 Giulia is an archaeologist, she earned a PhD in Archaeology and History of the urban landscape of Rome.
-She regularly takes part in archaeological field works and academic projects aimed to research and divulging our History.
-She is a licensed guide of Rome, she loves her job because she can reach a wide public, she enjoys explaining and sharing knowledge and ideas about the past and the present Human condition.
+She regularly takes part in archaeological field work and academic projects aimed to research and discover our History.
+She is a licensed guide of Rome.
+And loves her job because she can reach a wider public, she enjoys explaining and sharing knowledge and ideas about the past and the present Human condition.
 As an Historian she is fascinated by the city of Rome, and how with its 3000 and more years of history, it grew and expanded over the centuries, re-using, transforming and destroying its past.
-She likes to share this passion and knowledge withe all her clients.
-She is also a musician, graduated as Piano player.
+She likes to share this passion and knowledge with all her clients.
+She is also a musician and graduated as pianist.